Um, can I get pregnant if…?

 Yes, yes, and yes!
 You’re most likely to get pregnant if you have sex around the time of ovulation, but it is possible to get pregnant at any time during your cycle.

 Ovulation, when an egg is released from the ovary, usually occurs about 14 days after the start of your last period.
-Many women have unpredictable ovulation or may have spotting at the time of ovulation, which could be confused with a period.
+However, ovulation can be unpredictable and some people may have spotting at the time of ovulation, which could be confused with a period.
 And sperm stay alive and swimming for days after sex.

 Can I get pregnant if my clothes were on?